Running for My Life

-Running for My Life is the 13th studio album by American singer and songwriter Judy Collins, released by Elektra Records in 1980.
+Running for My Life is a studio album by American singer and songwriter Judy Collins.
+It was released by Elektra Records in 1980.
 It peaked at No. 142 on the Billboard Pop Albums charts.

 The version of "Marieke" found here is a new recording.

+Critical reception

+The Star Tribune noted that Collins "does sing with a bit more variety and toughness than in earlier times."